brandur/sorg/content/drafts/river.md

 Years ago I wrote about [my trouble with a job queue in Postgres](/postgres-queues), in which table bloat caused by long-running queries slowed down the workers' capacity to lock jobs as they hunted across millions of dead tuples trying to find a live one.

-A job queue in a database can have sharp edges, but what I'd understated in that piece are the benefits that came with it.
+A job queue in a database can have sharp edges, but I'd understated in that writeup the benefits that came with it.
 When used well, transactions and background jobs are a match made in heaven and completely sidestep a whole host of distributed systems problems that otherwise don't have easy remediations.

 Consider: